Testing SOAP Web Services¶

 When you add a SOAP web service to your Rapise test project, you get a new SOAP definition file (.soap

-) that will store all of the test invocations against a specific SOAP web service:
+) that stores all test invocations for a specific SOAP web service:

-The SOAP test studio (illustrated above) works by connecting to the WSDL location that you specify in the Endpoint part of the Toolbar:
+The SOAP test studio (illustrated above) connects to the WSDL location specified in the Endpoint section of the Toolbar:

-When you enter in the URL to your SOAP Web Service WSDL file and click Get WSDL
+When you enter the URL of your SOAP web service's WSDL file and click Get WSDL

-, Rapise will download the WSDL file and display the list of available methods in the SOAP explorer:
+, Rapise downloads the WSDL file and displays the list of available methods in the SOAP explorer:

-Clicking on one of the available methods (e.g. "Connection_Authenticate") will display that method in the main SOAP editor.
-Normally you will start using the Invoke tab of the SOAP editor:
+Clicking one of the available methods (e.g., "Connection_Authenticate") displays that method in the main SOAP editor.
+Typically, you start by using the Invoke tab of the SOAP editor:

-This is where you can tell Rapise to invoke the method, pass any expected parameters and view the response from the service.
+This is where you can tell Rapise to invoke the method, pass any required parameters, and view the response from the service.

-If the SOAP method expects input parameters, they will be displayed in the "Body" section of the Input in a treeview.
-You can expand the tree and fill in the various values.
-In the example above, we have passed the login and password as parameters.
+If the SOAP method requires input parameters, they are displayed in the "Body" section of the Input as a tree view.
+You can expand the tree and enter the various values.
+In the example above, the login and password are passed as parameters.

 When you click the Invoke

-button, Rapise will send the SOAP request to the API and display the returned output in the Output section.
-In this case we get the value "True" back, indicating that our authentication request was successful.
+button, Rapise sends the SOAP request to the API and displays the returned output in the Output section.
+In this case, the value "True" is returned, indicating successful authentication.

-You can also click on the Request/Response tab to view the raw SOAP XML that was sent to and from the server.
-This is very useful when debugging a service that does not work as expected.
+You can also click the Request/Response tab to view the raw SOAP XML that was sent to and from the server.
+This is very useful when debugging a service that is not working as expected.

 Web Service Object Recognition¶

-Unlike the REST web service testing editor, each SOAP endpoint will generate a single Rapise SOAP object in the object tree:
+Unlike the REST web service testing editor, each SOAP endpoint generates a single Rapise SOAP object in the object tree:

 file in the Rapise project.
-Such an object can be used for all of the web service requests in that file:
+Such an object can be used for all web service requests in that file:

 var WebServicesSOAP=SeS('WebServicesSOAP');